 The consumer decision making process is shifting.
-We now have a total attention span of only 8 seconds?
+We now have a total attention span of only 8 seconds.

 When I first heard about the study, I found the data fascinating.
-However the deeper you start to think about what is occurring in media and information around the world.
-The more you begin to realise in a world of too much information, and connectivity this is not only likely but also makes sense.
+However, the deeper you start to think about what is occurring in media and information around the world.
+The more you begin to realise in a world of too much information, and connectivity is not only likely but also makes sense.

 Meaning we no longer need to burn money on ineffective campaigns.
 This should be every marketer's ideal state.

 Putting this another way social media advertising is like having the ability to change a 30-second Television ad every day.
 Continuously iterating until we/you find the right ad/s, that drives the correct result.